andkon/andkon.github.io/_posts/2020-09-11-ticket-target-practice.md

 # The functions

 ## Initial setup
 Head back to your terminal and make sure you're in the `ticket-target-practice` folder.
-We're going to create the two functions here, using the HubSpot CLI.
+We're going to create the two functions here, using the `hs create function` from the HubSpot CLI.
 ```
-hs create function start-game
+hs create function
 ?
-Name of the folder where your function will be created start-game
+Name of the folder where your function will be created: ticket-functions
 ?
-Name of the JavaScript file for your function start.js
+Name of the JavaScript file for your function: start.js
 ?
-Select the HTTP method for the endpoint GET
+Select the HTTP method for the endpoint: GET
 ?
-Path portion of the URL created for the function start_game
+Path portion of the URL created for the function: start_game
-Created "/Users/konoff/Developer/hubspot/2-tickets/hubspot-components/start-game/start-game.functions"
+Created "~/Developer/hubspot/ticket-target-practice/ticket-functions.functions"
-Created "/Users/konoff/Developer/hubspot/2-tickets/hubspot-components/start-game/start-game.functions/start.js"
+Created "~/Developer/hubspot/ticket-target-practice/ticket-functions.functions/start.js"
-Created "/Users/konoff/Developer/hubspot/2-tickets/hubspot-components/start-game/start-game.functions/serverless.json"
+Created "~/Developer/hubspot/ticket-target-practice/ticket-functions.functions/serverless.json"
 [SUCCESS] A function for the endpoint "/_hcms/api/start_game" has been created.
-Upload "start-game.functions" to try it out
+Upload "ticket-functions.functions" to try it out

-hs create function update-game
+hs create function
 ?
-Name of the folder where your function will be created update-game
+Name of the folder where your function will be created: ticket-functions
 ?
-Name of the JavaScript file for your function update.js
+Name of the JavaScript file for your function: update.js
 ?
-Select the HTTP method for the endpoint POST
+Select the HTTP method for the endpoint: POST
 ?
-Path portion of the URL created for the function update_game
+Path portion of the URL created for the function: update_game
-Created "/Users/konoff/Developer/hubspot/2-tickets/hubspot-components/update-game/update-game.functions"
-Created "/Users/konoff/Developer/hubspot/2-tickets/hubspot-components/update-game/update-game.functions/update.js"
+The "~/Developer/hubspot/ticket-target-practice/ticket-functions.functions" path already exists
-Created "/Users/konoff/Developer/hubspot/2-tickets/hubspot-components/update-game/update-game.functions/serverless.json"
+Created "~/Developer/hubspot/ticket-target-practice/ticket-functions.functions/update.js"
 [SUCCESS] A function for the endpoint "/_hcms/api/update_game" has been created.
-Upload "update-game.functions" to try it out
+Upload "ticket-functions.functions" to try it out
 ```

 Neat!
 Now, in each function's `serverless.json` config file, let's add our HubSpot API key.
 Note: make sure you've added the API key to the CLI already, as we covered in the last tutorial.